Youth Football Focus: Double Wing

 • Backside Cutoff Blocks

 Here at FirstDown PlayBook, these are the things that we know are important.
 We understand it is not about the youth football coach.
 Wins are hollow as time goes on.
-If you are coaching youth football wanting to win as opposed to teaching, you are wrong and bad for youth football.
+If you are coaching youth football wanting to win as opposed to teaching the game, you are wrong and bad for youth football.
+You and your parents should be focused on the development of your players.

-If you are developing young players and the skills they will need to play at the next level then you are doing it right.
+If you are developing young players and the skills they will need to play at the next level then you are doing it correctly.
 The “next level” is the next youth football, middle school or high school team they will play on, just to be clear.
+The skills needed to be a good football player are normally learned by progression teaching.

 Look closely you will see that FirstDown PlayBook blocks your plays against multiple fronts.
 Know why?
 Because you will face multiple defenses this year.
 Choose the defense you are facing, make your edits and you are set.